mickfuzz/makecode-platformer-101/learningDimensions.md

 specific digital skills that are well suited to the kind of collaborative and digital game making outlined in this programme are listed at the end of this section.

-### Developing Shared Practices and Vocabulary
+### Developing Shared Vocabulary
 The process of working on a joint project involves the development of shared understanding of the problem being worked on.
 This may involve checking working concepts by advancing them and questioning meaning of other's expression.
-This may also include advancing new understandings of concepts or processes being worked with.

-* Requesting or offering help in solving problems

-### Joint Problem Solving and Development of Understanding
-While, this dimension of learning is linked to collaborative production above, it is more reflective in nature.
+Related activities also include

  Examples include:

+* Asking or providing clarification of terms being used
+* Requesting or offering help in solving problems using specialist terms

+### Problem Solving
+Problem solving and developing understanding develops some of the aspects of collaborative work to working processes or domain knowledge.

+Example behaviour includes:

-* Offering explanation(s) for a strategy, tool, or outcome
+* Giving explanation for outcomes or tactics
-* Applying knowledge
+* Applying exising knowledge to the problem at hand
-* Striving to understand
+* Striving to understand project concepts
-* Linking existing experience to wider learning
+* Linking project experience to wider learning

-### Digital Literacy: Navigating Windows, Tabs and Internet Sites
+### Web Navigation
 The detail of moving from website to another, especially when keeping several browser tabs open, offers the
-chance to learn and share a variety of practices which make up key web-navigations literacies.
+chance to learn and share a variety of practices which make up key web-navigation literacies.
 This is an area where young people often are able to help adults.

 Activities include:
-* asking or offering help in navigating between websites or browser tabs
+* Asking or offering help in navigating between websites or browser tabs
-* parents or siblings as a repository for the logins and passwords of their children
+* Parents or siblings as a repository for the logins and passwords of their children

-### Digital Literacy: Version Control
+### Version Control
 The way MakeCode doesn't support log ins encourages a process of saving versions of your work frequently and saving them in a document, say an online google doc with dates and descriptions.
 The process of keeping a track of different versions